aniketwagavade/Embedkit_Aniket/README.md

-# Embedkit_Aniket
-Implement a circular buffer for uint8_t data with a fixed capacity of 8 bytes.
 # EmbedKit_Aniket

 Embedded C utility library implementation of a fixed-size circular buffer (Ring Buffer) for uint8_t data with a capacity of 8 bytes.